SAP-archive/sapcp-hyperscaler-backing-services/README.md

 The hyperscaler strategy for backing services has been built on the foundation of **BYOA - 'Bring Your Own Account'**.

-This means to consume open-source backing services from hyperscalers on SAP Cloud Platform, consumers will be expected to procure accounts/subscriptions directly from hyperscale providers in addition to procuring a SAP Cloud Platform account.
+This means to consume open source backing services from hyperscalers on SAP Cloud Platform, consumers will be expected to procure accounts/subscriptions directly from hyperscale providers in addition to procuring a SAP Cloud Platform account.

-Administrator access to the hyper-scaler account - to create account configurations, keys, users would be mandatory.
+Administrator access to the hyperscaler account - to create account configurations, keys, users would be mandatory.

 ## Download and Installation